 - Snow doesn’t shovel itself.

-- Household electrical, plumbing, hardware related repairs are needed quite often.
+- Household electrical, plumbing, and hardware related repairs are needed quite often.

 There’s more but you get the idea.